alsaibie/me319/prelabs/prelab8.md

 \input{matlab}{/prelabs/pl8assets/snippet3.m}
 \fig{/prelabs/pl8assets/snippet3}

 The motor behaves as an electromechanical low-pass filter.
 When high frequency inputs are supplied, the motor attenuates the AC components and responds to the DC components, which, for a PWM signal, is the average value of the signal.
+The general recommendation for choosing a PWM frequency is to stay above the human audible range, away from the natural frequencies of the components in the motor control sysem, but not have the frequency too high as it will degrate the efficiency of the switching semiconductors.

 ## Feedback Control

-To control the speed of the motor precisely and consequently its position, feedback control is required.
+To control the speed of the motor precisely, and consequently its position, feedback control is required.
 Assuming the availability of a sensor to measure the actual speed of the motor, we can apply a PID controller to achieve a specific transient and steady-state response.
 The feedback control on the motor with the PID controller can be modeled in the s-domain and simulated with the transfer function of the system.

 The transfer function of the PID controller is given as
 $$